Black Sticks get vital win over England at World Cup

 New Zealand sit top of group B through two matches with a win in their final match over India on Friday enough to see them advance straight through to the final eight.
 A draw may also be enough.

-The second and third placed sides in each group will move through to the cross-over round.
+The second and third placed sides in each group will move through to the cross-over round, meaning the Black Sticks have at least qualified for the knockout phase.

 England, the fourth-ranked side in the tournament and favourites in the group, took the lead in the first quarter through a Lily Owsley penalty corner.
-But two goals from Katie Doar within 10 minutes gave New Zealand a 2-1 lead at the break.
+But two goals from Katie Doar within 10 minutes gave New Zealand a 2-1 lead shortly halftime.

 AdvertisementAdvertise with NZME.